sugurutakahashi-1234/ai-chat-md-export/data/md/chatgpt/2024-04-15_Swift_Package_マネージャ依存関係.md

 The CI/CD environment for this project is built using Xcode Cloud.

-Please check the Xcode Cloud settings via Xcode or \[App Store Connect\](https://appstoreconnect.apple.com/).
+Please check the Xcode Cloud settings via Xcode or [App Store Connect](https://appstoreconnect.apple.com/).

 ---